rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-28-217e037165bb39fe-notice-of-demand-for-recovery-certificate-no-8936-of-2025-against-bhupendra-m-so.md

 source: sebi
 stocks: []
 tags:
+- bhupendra-m-soni
-- recovery-certificate
+- demand-notice
 - enforcement
 - jay-energy
+- recovery
 - s-energies-limited
-- bhupendra-m-soni
-- demand-notice
 title: Notice of Demand for Recovery Certificate No. 8936 of 2025 against Bhupendra M Soni in the matter of Jay Energy and S. Energies Limited
 ---